wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 ## Which Wallarm nodes are recommended to be upgraded?

-* Client and multi-tenant Wallarm nodes of version 4.0 and lower to stay up to date with Wallarm releases and prevent [installed module deprecation](versioning-policy.md#version-support).
+* Client and multi-tenant Wallarm nodes of version 4.0 and 3.x to stay up to date with Wallarm releases and prevent [installed module deprecation](versioning-policy.md#version-support).
-* Client and multi-tenant Wallarm nodes of the [unsupported](versioning-policy.md#version-list) versions (3.2 and lower).
+* Client and multi-tenant Wallarm nodes of the [unsupported](versioning-policy.md#version-list) versions (2.18 and lower).
 Changes available in Wallarm node 4.2 simplify the node configuration and improve traffic filtration.
 Please note that some settings of node 4.2 are **incompatible** with the nodes of older versions.

 ## Upgrade process